 According to Forrester Research, “54% of customers used email for customer service last year, making it the most used digital channel for customer service.”

 This is true even in the wake of companies de-prioritizing email as messaging platforms.
 Live chat and voice assistants like Amazon’s Alexa and Google Assistant emerged as ways to engage in 1:1 conversations and resolve issues.
 According to our consumer research, it’s because email customer support is more convenient.
-Our research also revealed its preferred as it’s readily available across all of our devices.
+Our research also revealed it is preferred as it’s readily available across all of our devices.

 Only 56% of companies have an easy-to-access, readily available email address.
 Nearly 64% of companies offered a Web form.
 37% of companies offered both an email address and a Web form.
 Surprisingly, 17% of companies did not have either an email address or a web form.

 There is a massive divide between response times expectations and reality

 Only 20% of companies respond within 24 hours.
 Nearly 1 in 5 companies do not respond to emails within 48 hours.
 The average response time is 36 hours.
 This is 36X slower than customer expectations, as 31% of customers expect responses in one hour or less1.

 Of the companies that respond to emails, nearly 56% respond within 12 hours and 46% within 6 hours.
 On average, eCommerce companies are the quickest to respond, within 11.5 hours on average.
 With an average response time of 62 hours, personal care and cosmetics companies are the slowest to respond.

 In an interesting twist, Fortune 500 companies respond to customer emails 1.5X slower than Non-Fortune 500 companies.
 The average handle time for Fortune 500 companies was 47 hours to respond, while non-Fortune 500 companies responded, on average, in 34 hours.